ahmed2704/MovieStar/README.md

-# credits:
+# Credits:

-star animations from [here]:https://uiverse.io/SelfMadeSystem/selfish-starfish-40
+star animations from [here]:(https://uiverse.io/SelfMadeSystem/selfish-starfish-40)

 Had help from the boys in The cave and Jim, Jan, Sam

 # MovieStar

 MovieStar is a website where you can post a movie, write a comment about that movie, and rate the movie out of 5 stars.
 User will be able to see other movies and reviews written by other users and add a review and stars to a already existing movie.
-Users will only be able to delete their own comment
+Users will only be able to delete theirown comment

 ## Live Demo

-You can use the application [here]:https://moviestar-624ac53691a3.herokuapp.com/
+You can use the application [here]:(https://moviestar-624ac53691a3.herokuapp.com/)

 # Screenshot